awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-getting-started-create.md

 1. When you are finished specifying parameters for AWS Config, choose **Next**\.

 1. On the **Configure StackSet options** page, add a tag by specifying a key and value pair\.
 In this walkthrough, we create a tag called **Stage**, with a value of **Test**\.
 Tags that you apply to stack sets are applied to all resources that are created by your stacks\.
 For more information about how tags are used in AWS, see [Using cost allocation tags](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing and Cost Management User Guide*\.

    Leave **Permissions** unspecified, and choose **Next**\.
 ![\[Tags page\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/console-create-stackset-configure-options.png)

 1. On the **Set deployment options** page, provide the accounts and Regions into which you want stacks in your stack set deployed\.

    AWS CloudFormation will deploy stacks in the specified accounts within the first Region, then moves on to the next, and so on, as long as a Region's deployment failures do not exceed a specified failure tolerance\.

    1. For **Accounts**, choose **Deploy stacks in accounts**\.
 Paste your target account numbers in the text box, separating multiple numbers with commas\.

    1. For **Specify regions**, choose US East \(N\.
 Virginia\) Region\.
 Repeat for the US West \(Oregon\) Region\.
-Click the up arrow next to US West \(Oregon\) Region to move it to be the first entry in the list\.
+Select the up arrow next to US West \(Oregon\) Region to move it to be the first entry in the list\.
 The order of the Regions under **Specify regions** determines their deployment order\.

    1. For **Deployment options**:
       + For **Maximum concurrent accounts**, keep the default values of **Number** and **1**\.

         This means that AWS CloudFormation deploys your stack in only one account at one time\.